Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Debian-based distribution.
+• Operating System: Debian-based Linux distribution.

-• Privileges: Root access is required for installing Docker, managing system services, and configuring the proxy.
+• Privileges: Root access is required for installation and configuration.

 • Ports:

-• Port 9000 (bound to 127.0.0.1) for internal communication between Nginx and the PHP-FPM container.
+• Port 9000 (localhost) for internal PHP-FPM communication.

 File and Directory Structure